tekumara/notes/spark-emr-troubleshooting.md

 ## Unhealthy Nodes

 The YARN Nodemanager [Health Checker Service](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/NodeManager.html#Health_Checker_Service) determines the health of nodes.
-The default health checkmeasures disk space and if the disk becomes more than 90% full the node will be marked as unhealthy.
+The default health check measures disk space and if the disk becomes more than 90% full the node will be marked as unhealthy.
 An unhealthy node will have its containers killed and won't be assigned new containers.

 This AWS console graph shows all nodes have become unhealthy, and are no longer active: